kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 sudo /opt/venv/bin/pip install --no-cache-dir -r bootstrap/content/scripts/python_solver/requirements.txt
 ```

+## Build the scheduler with the plugin

+The scheduler with the plugin can be built either as a binary or as a docker image.

-#### Building the binary
+### Building the binary

+To build the binary, run the following command in the root of the repo:

 ```bash
 make build-scheduler GO_BUILD_ENV='CGO_ENABLED=0 GOOS=linux GOARCH=amd64'
 ```

-#### Building the docker image (recommended for faster builds)
+### Building the docker image (recommended for faster builds)

-To build the docker image, docker (tested with v28.3.2) and docker-buildx-plugin (tested with v0.25.0) must be installed.
+To build the docker image, docker (tested with v28.3.2) and docker-buildx-plugin (tested with v0.25.0) must be installed, then run the following command in the root of the repo:

 ```bash
 docker build -t localhost:5000/scheduler-plugins/kube-scheduler:dev -f build/scheduler/Dockerfile .
 ```

-### Run the scheduler with the plugin on a KWOK cluster
+## Run the scheduler with the plugin on a KWOK cluster (Automated)

-The easist way is to use the provided test generator script which can be found in `bootstrap/content/scripts/kwok/kwok_test_generator.py`.
+To run the scheduler with the plugin on a KWOK cluster, the easiest way is to use the provided test generator script (`bootstrap/content/scripts/kwok/kwok_test_generator.py`).
 It will create a KWOK cluster, fill it with random pods, and run the scheduler with the plugin.
 It has a number of parameters, see the help:

 ```bash
 python3 bootstrap/content/scripts/kwok/kwok_test_generator.py --help
 ```

+## Run the scheduler with the plugin on a KWOK cluster (Manual)

 If you just want to test it manually on a KWOK cluster, first create a scheduler config (see `manifests/mycrossnodepreemption/scheduler-config.yaml`) and a cluster config file (see `bootstrap/content/data/configs/a/01.yaml`).
 Then create the cluster with kwokctl: